-Intuition has a range of different meanings, from mystical insight to unconscious pattern-recognition.
-Immediate breakthroughs of insight, the Eureka moments of understanding can come from intuition or analytical thought, or both simultaneously.
+Intuition has a range of different meanings, from mystical insight to unconscious pattern recognition.
+Immediate breakthroughs of wisdom, the Eureka moments of understanding can come from intuition or analytical thought, or both simultaneously.

 Intuitive thinking and logic are not opposites but complementary ways of finding the answer.
 Some Eastern traditions regard intuitive thinking as a spiritual connection with our soul or source.
 It’s a level of thinking using contemplative thought instead of analytical thought.
 The intellect cannot access subconscious information directly.
 So, we access intuitive thinking through meditative awareness.

 Albert Einstein (2) talked about his process and coined the term “intuitive thought.”
 While at a physics conference in Kyoto in 1922, he explained how he used contemplation, images, and music to solve problems.

 Einstein’s insightful leap forward in physics did not come from analytical reasoning or mathematics.
 Intuitive insight gave him the quantum leaps of discovery.
 These tools became the medium for the communication of these concepts.
 The actual formula concept appeared out of nowhere.
 The analytical mind then found out how to explain these quantum leaps of insight.